Blogging can be part of the mindfulness routine

 Living mindfully for healthy living

 I am now in a state of flow where I can relax a little and look to other things being in my life.
 I focused on my health and mindset at the start of the academic year because I know, as autumn comes along, so do the bugs and stress-related illnesses.
+My daily habits to keep healthy- Thirty minutes of exercise (minimum).

 - Thirty minutes of reading.